-A lot of the time, the related question box won’t show up on the results page.
+PAA are becoming ever-more common with your Google search results, but there are still times when the related question box won’t show up on the results page.

 Reliability of Quality and Authority of related posts

-The strength of the related posts will lie on the strength of the content.
+…will help determine the People Also Ask questions and the sites they point to.
+As always, the strength of the related posts will lie on the strength of the content.

 - At the very top of the page, create an index of links to jump to the section where each question is presented with the answer below.

 - Getting featured in the “People Who Ask” section